YeshwanthMotivity/Codebase-Analysis/README.md

 Click "Ask" to submit.

-🔁 What Happens Behind the Scenes
+# 🔁 What Happens Behind the Scenes

-Unzipping: Uploaded zip is extracted.
+1. Unzipping: Uploaded zip is extracted.

-Filtering: Unwanted files are ignored.
+2. Filtering: Unwanted files are ignored.

-Chunking: Code is split using token-based logic.
+3. Chunking: Code is split using token-based logic.

-Embedding: Chunks embedded using MiniLM.
+4. Embedding: Chunks embedded using MiniLM.

-Retrieval: Relevant chunks fetched using cosine similarity + TF-IDF.
+5. Retrieval: Relevant chunks fetched using cosine similarity + TF-IDF.

-Prompt Building: A smart prompt is built.
+6. Prompt Building: A smart prompt is built.

-Answer Generation: Prompt is sent to CodeLLaMA via Ollama.
+7. Answer Generation: Prompt is sent to CodeLLaMA via Ollama.

-Response: Final answer is displayed in a user-friendly format.
+8. Response: Final answer is displayed in a user-friendly format.

 ⏳ Response time depends on codebase size.

-📦 Sample Output
-pgsql
-Copy
-Edit
-Q: What does the data_processor.py file do?
-A: The file is responsible for preprocessing the input data before it is fed into the model.
-It handles missing values, feature encoding, and normalization.
-🧾 License
-This project is licensed under the MIT License.
-See LICENSE for details.
+# 📬 Contact
+For questions, feedback, or contributions:
+📧 yeshwanth.mudimala@motivitylabs.com